GrupoAlarcos/CompilersEnergyConsumption/README.md

 ```

-Taking the `Java` PLT as an example, this is how the folder for the `binary-trees` algorithm would look like:
+Taking the `Java` compiler as an example, this is how the folder for the `binary-trees` algorithm would look like:

 ```Java